NikolaDai/cs224n/README.md

 3. Read Review of Probability Theory (review of probability theory)
   * probability is playing an essential role in deep learning and natural language Processing
   * keep in mind some important formula and notations.
+4. Read the convex opitimization materials due to Mar, 5th.
+  * mention least square, logistic regression and SVM, needs more time to digest.
+  * some contents connect back to the linear algebra material, go back and review, such as positive semidefinite matrax.